Wenzhou Rail Transit: Nomenclature

-In the PRC in general both the terms 市郊铁路 (Urban-Suburban railway) and 市域铁路 (Perfectural railway) refers to newly-opened commuter/regional railway services in general interchangeably, and are designated with Latin letter S. In Southern Zhejiang province, however, 市郊铁路 refers to genuine commuter/regional lines like that of Transilien, while 市域铁路, dubbed with S, refers to the partially underground urban system like that of the RER.
+In the PRC in general both the terms 市郊铁路 (Urban-Suburban railway) and 市域铁路 (Perfectural railway) refers to newly-opened commuter/regional railway services in general interchangeably, and are designated with Latin letter S. In Southern Zhejiang province, however, 市郊铁路 refers to genuine commuter/regional lines like that of Transilien from Île-de-France, while 市域铁路, dubbed with S, refers to the partially underground urban system like that of the RER from said region.

-Taizhou, in particular, has both systems in its rail transit in operation; while Wenzhou has both a RER-like system in operation and a planned rapid transit.
+Taizhou, in particular, has both systems in its rail transit in operation; while Wenzhou has both an RER-like system in operation and a planned rapid transit.
 The RER-like system has everything similar to a rapid transit in terms of operation, and has no direct connections with the national railway system, yet still has a loading gauge and signaling system inherited from the interprovincial railway and runs on the left track, and comes with a longer distance between stations (approximately 3km).
 Due to the state restrictions on rapid-transit building in smaller cities some city governments use this methods to circumvent such restrictions, branded as a rapid transit toward the citizens while as a commuter rail toward the central government.